recursive-one/wiki.recursive.one/CLI.md

   11. "Be clear about subcommands"
   12. "Follow XDG-spec" **(!)**

+Also, it will be nice to add an [/asciinema]() to your tool's documentation.

 # Use the libraries, Luke

 Implementation of the proper CLI is a though work.
 Hopefully, there are some shortcuts in this way.
 One just needs to remember about them.